domo-domino-desu/toc-20260824-zh/README.md

 2019-Dec-31  JH Developing for third in-class use.
 2020-Nov-11  JH Major revision in preparation for 1.0.
 Added many exercises, provide full answers for each.
 2021-Nov-15  JH Writing Jupyter notebooks.
+2020-Jan-21  JH Text is getting a final in-class use before being set to version 1.0.